dimonzav/DocumentsParser/README.md

 3. Build the solution;

 4. Run the application:
-- go to folder where solution is build
+- go to folder where solution is build;
 - run from command line "dotnet DocumentsParser.dll" and check the available options list.

 5. There are two methods available to run the parser from: